paliouras/pycpu/README.md

 # pycpu

 Code for the pyCPU simulator.
-Conceived as a tool in the study of study basic microprocessor concepts in the context of an introductory course to computers, using Python.
+Conceived as a tool in the study of basic microprocessor concepts in the context of an introductory course to computers, using Python.

 start demoCPU.py